graymintmoon/graymintmoon.github.io/index.md

 				<h3 class="text_center text_regular">Randy</h3>
 				<h5 class="text_center">CODE + DESIGN + STRATEGY</h5>
 				<p class="text_light">Randy is a Senior Web Developer with a gravitational pull towards front-end development and design.
 His experience includes working on major non-profit organization websites, along with full-stack software development during his time at IBM.</p>
-				<p class='text_light'>When he's not writing code, you can find him hanging out with his family, sewing, or sanding off a woodworking project.</p>
+				<p class='text_light'>When he's not writing code, you can find him hanging out with his family, practicing on the piano, maybe sewing, or in the garage working on a DIY project.</p>
 			</div>
 			<div class="column_half_block">
 				<h3 class="text_center text_regular">Khristine</h3>
 				<h5 class="text_center">MARKETING + PROJECT MANAGEMENT</h5>
 				<p class="text_light">Khristine is a homemaker, homeschool educator, holistic health enthusiast, and the owner of Lotus Light Moon.
 In her past life, she was a Senior Paralegal for a highly reputable law firm in Southern California.</p>
-				<p class="text_light">Her personal interests include yoga, meditating, and studying how to leverage the benefits of minimalism and Feng Shui in every day home life.</p>
+				<p class="text_light">She loves laughing and interacting with her family, traveling, and going on family dates.
+Her personal interests include yoga, learning new languages, and studying how to leverage the benefits of Minimalism and Feng Shui in every day home life.</p>
 			</div>
 		</div>
 		<p></p>